fancy-flashcard/ffc/docs/README.md

 By creating a [PWA](https://web.dev/progressive-web-apps/) we can easily deploy our app on the web and are not forced to offer it on each app store to cater to every mobile user.
 This also allows us to focus on developing more features instead of multiple versions of the same application for each major operating system.
 In addition we are allowed to publish the [PWA](https://web.dev/progressive-web-apps/) to the Google Play Store via the Trusted Web Activity (TWA) API or get it listed in the Apple App Store.
-Apps installed via these stores have the ability to ask the user for more permissions, like displaying a notification.
+Apps installed via these stores have the ability to ask the user for more permissions, like accessing certain hardware APIs.
-Because we did not plan on using notifications or any other special features in our first iterations it is simply unnecessary to invest the time and money ([Google Play Store: $25 one time fee](https://play.google.com/apps/publish/) - [Apple App Store: $99 per year](https://developer.apple.com/programs/how-it-works/)) into getting the app into these stores.
+Because we do not require those and do not have other special features in our first iterations, it is simply unnecessary to invest the time and money ([Google Play Store: $25 one time fee](https://play.google.com/apps/publish/) - [Apple App Store: $99 per year](https://developer.apple.com/programs/how-it-works/)) into getting the app into these stores.
-This may change with time because most users do not know how to install a web app and simple use the respective app stores for finding new apps.
+This may change with time because most users do not know how to install a web app and simply use the respective app stores for finding new apps.

 ### Decentralized persistence

-To ensure the highest possible level of privacy and data protection we decided for a completely decentralized app and therefore without any dependancy on central servers or their availability.
+To ensure the highest possible level of privacy and data protection we decided for a completely decentralized app and therefore without any dependency on central servers or their availability.
 That means all learning progress is stored on users devices so they don't need to fear tracking or espionage, you can read about our motives for this in chapter [Monetization](#monetization).
 Anyone can offer decks for download online or simply export them as a file to later be imported by another user, as long as the decks use our supported format.